 Once we begin to plato the ground becomes moist and green hillside gives way to a plethora of golden brown hues of hardy moorland grasses.
 It makes this otherwise bleak landscape a pleasing spectacle as we begin the gentle descent toward the reservoir.

 The entirety of our journey to and from the bothy remains a grey and dull affair, looking like rain could definitely dampen our parade at any moment.
 The recent change in temperature has meant the snow melt has left raging torrents on the waterways, and paths.
-At times it was hard to distinguish between the trail and the water way that was guiding us to Grwyne Fawr reservoir.
+At times it was hard to distinguish between the trail and the stream guiding us to our destination at Grwyne Fawr reservoir.

 Travelling from the north as we were, you would be forgiven for missing the structure nestled deep in the valley at the mouth of the reservoir.
 Fortunately we had seen a few pictures of the shelter beforehand and could work out its position in relation to our surroundings.